MHCommunity/mhbasics/_ranks/initiate.md

 nav_order: 400
 permalink: /initiate
 ---
-{% include banner.html src="banners/harbour.jpg" alt="Harbour Banner" %}

 # Initiate
-{: .fs-9 }

 ## Harbour

-{: .fs-5 .fw-300 }
+{% include banner.html src="banners/harbour.jpg" alt="Harbour Banner" %}

 Full of fresh air and plenty of sunshine, the Harbour seems to attract the types of mice who boast of sea salt in their veins.
-{: .fs-4 .fw-300 }

 ### Chapter 4

 Use Brie Cheese.

-Harbour is the <strong>first</strong> area that mice can <strong>steal</strong> gold, points or extra cheese.
+Harbour is the **first** area that mice can **steal** gold, points or extra cheese.
 This is the norm in most locations but you’ll still gain net profit.

 Catch a Pirate Mouse.